 Old San Juan, in particular, is an area full of colorful homes, blue cobblestone streets, and incredible food.
 Did I mention that the weather is basically great all the time?
 75 degrees every day we were there, and rain usually comes and goes very quickly if it comes at all.
 We went in December during a week that Chicago was below freezing so it was beyond perfect.

 At first, I was a little worried that it was more of a beach destination.
 As many of you know, I don’t like the beach, and neither does my husband.
 But even if I had just stayed in Old San Juan without going anywhere else, I’d be as happy as the day is long.
-Colorful adventures and great food is all this girl needs!
+Colorful adventures and great food are all this girl needs!
 However, there was plenty to do outside of the city.
-You can read about quick and long(er) day trips in this post HERE.

 Old San Juan: Things to Do and Know